divyatwri/Smart-Trainer-Calendar-PowerBI/README.md

 ### 1. Trainer Workforce Overview

-The overview page provides a high-level summary of trainer availability, engagement, leave and utilisation.
+The overview page provides a high-level summary of trainer workforce status.

 It includes: